Mapping Florida’s Sinkholes: Understanding the Sinkhole Threat

 - Separations, cracks, and gaps in concrete

 - Neighbors with sinkholes

 - Actual cavity forming

 - Ceiling cracks

 - Loss of pool water

 If you notice any of these signs, give us a call.
 We can inspect your issue to see if it is a sinkhole and repair it if necessary.
 We offer sinkhole repair for the residents of Florida.
 Our services include compaction grouting and void filling.

 - Compaction grouting: This is designed to stabilize loose soil.
 It is a fast settling method that uses polyurethane foam that is injected into loose soil.
 As the foam expands, it compacts the soil.

 - Void filling: This is another sinkhole repair method.
 It involves filling up spaces and gaps underneath the concrete.
 We use a high density, lightweight material called polyurethane.
 It is injected into drilled holes.
 It expands as a foam, covering the area in seconds.

-Our sinkhole repair products are made by Earth Contact Products (ECP), the leading manufacturer in foundation repair and waterproofing.
-You’re getting the latest products on the market with excellent service from our professionals.
 Foundation Professionals of Florida has the skills and experience for all of sinkhole repair needs.
 Our technique will support and stabilize the soil on your property to give you extra protection against sinkhole activity in Florida.
 Contact us today if you need an estimate.